tamirat-dejene/Library-Management-System/README.md

 - **Borrow Book:** Allow users to borrow books from the library.
 - **Return Book:** Enable users to return borrowed books.
 - **Employee and Admin Registration:** Provide
-# Library Management System

-## Introduction
-The Library Management System is a Java-based application designed to manage library resources efficiently.
 ## Prerequisites
 Before you begin, ensure you have the following installed on your system: